expectedparrot/edsl/docs/surveys.rst

 Defining questions
 ^^^^^^^^^^^^^^^^^^
 Questions can be defined as various types, including multiple choice, checkbox, free text, linear scale, numerical and other types.
 The formats are defined in the `questions` module.
-Here we define some questions:
+Here we define some questions that we use to create a `Survey` object and demonstrate methods for applying survey rules and memory:

 .. code-block:: python